 Their son concludes the small biography of his parents with the following:

 “My parents were learned collectors, manufacturers of faithful reproductions, and dealers who had gained a fingertip feel for their subject from the great variety of antiquities they bought and sold.
 These separate roles gave them a certain perspective on what they did.
 They believed that the universal need to eat was transformed by the arts of the table which could make eating enjoyable to the eyes and other senses.
 They also believed that, by reviving the best of the past through collecting and reproduction, they fostered the dialog between contemporary design and the past.
 In this last endeavor they were totally successful, as the great respect for both their collections and their reproductions shows.”

 The uniqueness that has often been highlighted by admirers of Mottahedeh china is the large selection of complex shapes that can be found on a single piece.
-Additionally, the amount of color employed to create the detailed illustrations is truly astounding and an idiosyncratic quality of the company; today, each Mottahedeh piece on average employs 16 colors, with as many up to 27, when the industry average is 6.
-The reason for the lavish use of colors is because the original intent for the china pieces was to gift them to nobility and high ranking officials in the non-industrial age.
+Additionally, the amount of color employed to create the detailed illustrations is truly astounding and an idiosyncratic quality of the company; today, each Mottahedeh piece employs 16 colors on average and as many as 27, when the rest of the industry hovers around an averages of 6.
+The reason for the generous use of colors is because the original intent for the china pieces was to gift them to nobility and high ranking officials in the non-industrial age.
 Despite industrialization, the company prides itself on retaining their skilled artists as the primary workforce, with the craft being carefully passed on through generations.

 Below are some of their finest craftsmanship: